AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch5.md

 problems with concentration, memory, and thinking.
-Neuropathy is a nerve problem that causes pain, numbness, tingling, swelling, or muscle weakness in diႇerent parts of the body.
+Neuropathy is a nerve problem that causes pain, numbness, tingling, swelling, or muscle weakness in different parts of the body.
 It usually begins in the hands or feet and gets worse with additional cycles of treatment.
 Most of the time, neuropathy improves gradually and